pokeclicker/pokeclicker-wiki/data/Pokémon/overview_description.md

 Egg Steps is the value that determines how long it will take for an egg to hatch.
 Routes give a different number of egg steps depending on their difficulty.
-Egg steps are grouped in egg cycles (1 egg cycle = 40 egg steps)
+Egg steps are grouped in egg cycles (1 egg cycle = 40 egg steps).

 The egg cycle value for each species begins with the canonical value, with alternate forms using the same value as the base form, and it's subject to a few modifiers: